mmckenzieORCEN/CLIPCraft/README.md

 **createTextEmbeddings(input_text, output_type)** This function creates text embeddings from a user-input string of text or list of strings of text. output_type is the type of output desired for the embeddings; "list" or "file".
 It returns a list of tuples, where the 0<sup>th</sup> value is the raw text, and the 1<sup>st</sup> value is the resulting embedding. <br>
 <br>

-**KNNSearchImage(text_embeddings, image_embeddings)** This function will find the nearest 10 similar images from given text embedding(s) list using K-Nearest-Neighbors.
-It is designed for use by providing the list returned from createTextEmbeddings. text_embeddings should be the return value of createTextEmbeddings, while image_embeddings should be the return value for createImageEmbeddings.<br>
+**KNNSearchImage(text_embeddings, image_embeddings, display_amount)** This function will find the nearest 10 similar images from given text embedding(s) list using K-Nearest-Neighbors.
+It is designed for use by providing the list returned from createTextEmbeddings. text_embeddings should be the return value of createTextEmbeddings, while image_embeddings should be the return value for createImageEmbeddings. display_amount is the amount of related images to be returned.<br>
 <br>

 **KNNSearchText(text_embeddings, image_urls)** This function will find the most similar caption to a given image.
 It is designed for use by providing the list returned from createTextEmbeddings. text_embeddings should be the return value of createTextEmbeddings, while image_urls should be a single URL or a list of URLs.